Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

 \section{Numerical Results}

-In this section, we numerically evaluate the LA schemes described in this paper.
-We simulate three LA schemes: (i) OLLA, which is state-of-the-art in cellular deployments, (ii) UTS, which has the best performance among RLLA schemes proposed in the literature, and (iii) LTSLA, the LA scheme proposed in this paper.
-We evaluate each scheme in terms of their average link throughput at discrete transmission time intervals, where the average is taken over $N=1000$ independent runs of the experiment.
-The numerical results demonstrate that LTSLA substantially outperforms both the competing LA schemes in multiple, simulated, cellular deployments.
+In this section, we numerically evaluate the link adaptation scheme described in this paper.
+We simulate four link adaptation algorithms: (i) OLLA, which is state-of-the-art in cellular deployments, (ii) UTS, which exploits the unimodality of the throughput function~\cite{paladino2017unimodal}, ii) MTS, which employs Thompson sampling with uncorrelated arms~\cite{gupta2018low}, and (iv) LTS, our proposed link adaptation algorithm that exploits the latent channel SINR state metric.
+We evaluate each link adaptation algorithm in terms of their expected throughput, $\mathcal{T}_N(t)$, for $t=1,2,\dots$, where the expectation is taken over $N=1000$ independent runs of each experiment.

 The simulation code is written in Python and relies on the PY-ITPP library~\cite{py-itpp} for the communication and signal processing functionality.
 The PY-ITPP library also provides access to standardized open-source implementations of several small-scale fading stochastic channel models, two of which are considered here.
 We use Jupyter notebooks running on a remote server to execute the experiments and collect the results.
 Further, we use the Ray library~\cite{liang2017ray} to efficiently parallelize the experiments across several compute nodes running separate Linux kernels.